Amazon marketing comes down to three core elements:

-After the competition analysis and on-page optimisation elements are complete you should have an extremely good understanding of how to implement improvements into your product.
-Whether this be adding features, ways to reduce manufacturing costs, fixing problems other products have etc.
+After the competition analysis and on-page optimisation elements are complete you should have an extremely good understanding of how to implement improvements into your product, whether this involves adding features, ways to reduce manufacturing costs, fixing problems other products have, or all of the above.

 Basic business and economic processes are at work inside Amazon’s search engine.
 Other sellers are going to out-price you if they can as the “market share” is up for grabs.

-Market share in regards to Amazon can essentially be boiled down to “An extraordinary high number of reviews including social proof past the level of buyer decision making.”
+Market share in regards to Amazon can essentially be boiled down to “An extraordinarily high number of reviews including social proof past the level of buyer decision making.”

 Here’s why product quality and features matter.
 Let’s say you have to choose from two products that look the same, have similar listings and are at the same price point.
 The first one has 1,000+ good reviews at an average of 4.5/5, while the second one has 10 good reviews at the same average.
 Which way would you go?
 Amazon knows which!

 Product development is a huge area that’s best handled by experts.
-Since we – at Amazon SEO Consultant – only deal with the SEO and marketing side of things, I will only outline some important points in this regard.
+Since we – at our agency we only deal with the SEO and marketing side of things, I will only outline some important points in this regard.